RyanLu0701/self-supervised-learning/Readme.md

     python main.py
     ```

-And parameter that can be adjust
+-parameter that can be adjust

     ```sh
   	epochs - int ,for training